DecisiveAI/mdai-docs/src/install/aws/ingress.md

-# Managing Ingress for the Engine's OTel Collector
+# Managing Ingress for the Nucleus's OTel Collector

 <!-- toc -->

 ## DNS

-To expose the Engine's OpenTelemetry Collector to the public, we've simplified the provisioning of two types of Load Balancers.
+To expose the Nucleus's OpenTelemetry Collector to the public, we've simplified the provisioning of two types of Load Balancers.

 1. AWS Application Load Balancer `mdai-grpc-endpoint`
 2. AWS Network Load Balancer `mdai-non-grpc-endpoint`